 It will take several months more for the new bone to fuse with your jaw, but then you'll be ready to finally get those implants you've been dreaming of!

 Can I wear a denture following bone grafting whilst waiting for implants?

 This will depend on the condition of your jaw bone following the graft.
-There may still be insufficient bone to comfortably support a denture, and in any case you can expect swelling for a week or two after surgery.
+There may still be insufficient bone to comfortably support a denture, and your jaw will be quite swollen for a while.

 Can I have a bone graft and implant done at the same time?

 Yes, in certain circumstances you can get a dental implant with a bone graft at the same time.
-This will depend on the shape and condition of your jaw bone though, so your surgeon will tell you if this is an option.
+This will depend on the shape and condition of your jaw bone, as well as some other factors.

 Can your body reject a bone graft?